mecid/mecid.github.io/_posts/2023-05-17-api-availability-in-swift.md

 }
 ```

 We also can define a function as deprecated or obsoleted by using the *@available* attribute.
-In the example above, we define a function as introduced in iOS 14, deprecated in iOS 15, and obsoleted in iOS 16.
+In the example below, we define a function as introduced in iOS 14, deprecated in iOS 15, and obsoleted in iOS 16.

 ```swift
 extension View {